jacktipper/jacktipper/README.md

 ### Hello!
 Thanks for visiting my page.
 I'm a master's student at NYU focusing on deep learning applications for audio processing, as well as real-time audio, hardware/circuit design, embedded systems, system-level Linux, and digital signal processing/software development in Python, C, C++, etc.

-I am interested in pioneering new audio software and hardware to make our world sound even more beautiful in previously unheard ways!
+I am interested in pioneering new audio technology help creatives push the envelope and make our world sound beautiful in previously unheard ways.
+Want to work together?
+Please connect with me via my website!

 #### These are the top three languages I've been developing with:
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jacktipper&langs_count=3)](https://github.com/jacktipper/github-readme-stats)